 3 organic apples chopped (I used the peel and core)

-2 tbsp raw, local honey (You could also make this recipe with organic cane sugar, if you don’t want to use honey)
+2 tbsp local, raw honey (You could also make this recipe with organic cane sugar, if you don’t want to use honey.)

-- Be sure your mason jars are CLEAN.
+- Be sure to use a clean jar or container.
 This is important.
-You don’t want mold to grow in your ACV.
+You don’t want mold to grow in your ACV during the fermentation process.

 - Add honey and stir until dissolved.

 - Cover jar with a paper coffee filter and secure it with a rubber band.
-This is also important, because fruit flies are attracted to ACV.
+This is also important, because ACV can attract fruit flies.
 You don’t want them getting in your jars.

-- Let it sit in a cool, dark place.
+- Let it sit in a room temperature, dark place.
+Keep it out of direct sunlight.

-- Stir every few days for about two weeks.
+- Stir the mixture every few days for about two weeks using a wooden or plastic utensil.

-- Your ACV will probably have some bubbles on top, but there should NOT BE MOLD on top.
+- Your homemade vinegar will probably have some bubbles on top, but there should NOT BE MOLD on top.
 If there is, you need to throw it out and start over fresh.
+The bubbles and froth is a sign of fermentation.

-- Use a strainer to separate the vinegar from the apple bits and throw those apple pieces in your compost bin.
+- Once the vinegar has reached the desired acidity, use a strainer to separate the vinegar from the apple bits and throw those apple pieces in your compost bin.

 - Continue to let your ACV sit for about 2-4 weeks to more.
 (Mine was perfectly ready at six weeks) Now your ACV is ready to use.
 If your ACV doesn’t have a strong, tart vinegar flavor it might not be quite ready.
 Let it sit longer.

-This post was originally published in 2015 (when I was a blogging baby).
+I originally published this post in 2015 (when I was a blogging baby).
 However, I’ve updated it now in August of 2020 for my newest readers to enjoy!
 Be sure to bookmark or pin this post for apple season which is just around the corner.